Tiger Woods says medication, not alcohol, led to DUI arrest

 Within an hour of the news, they all had seen the photo.

 Notah Begay, a close friend and roommate of Woods when they played at Stanford, was empathetic.
-Begay was arrested for aggravated drunken driving in 2000 when he ran into a car outside a bar in New Mexico.
+Begay was arrested on charges of aggravated drunken driving in 2000 when he ran into a car outside a bar in New Mexico.
 He was sentenced to 364 days in jail, with all but seven days suspended.

 "It's embarrassing for Tiger, something that you can't go back and change," Begay said on Golf Channel from the NCAA men's golf championship in Sugar Grove, Illinois, where he was working for the network.
 "I've been there myself. ...
 But it was a turning point in my life.
 Hopefully, it's something he'll learn from, grow from, take responsibility for and use it to make some changes."